aliirah/laravel-rest/Readme.md

 When enable swagger and run ```php artisan rest:make Blog``` this is the result:

 * After fill all the required(TODO) fields you can run ```php artisan test``` for testing and ```php artisan l5-swagger:generate``` for generating swagger
+* If you have not changed the default route in config/l5-swagger.php, you can visit the Swagger output in 'api/documentation'

 app\Models\Blog.php
 ```php